markstringer-dti/markstringer-dti.github.io/dti.md

 The reason for describing these different points of view is to make good on Alan Kay's claim.
 The aim is to make you much smarter, to make you feel like you "know what you're doing" when it comes to managing projects.

 And in this way, this isn't like most books that offer to improve your success at project management.
 Most books like that suggest a particular Agile method.
 For example, Scrum [Ref], or Extreme Programming [Ref].
 Other books talk about how to coach teams in the use of these methods.
 Other books talk about a particular part of the Agile process.
 It could be writing "user stories" or running retrospectives.
-And obviously, there are books that focus on the technical aspects of the process, test driven development [Ref], Dev Ops[Ref], continuous integration[Ref].
+And there are books that focus on the technical aspects of the process.
+You can read test driven development and while you're there wonder how ofter it is "honoured more in the breach that the observance [Ref].
+You can read about Dev Ops[Ref] and continuous integration[Ref].

 I'm not knocking these books.
 Some of those books are brilliant and I've referenced some of the ones that I like best in the bibliography.
 But I don't think they're enough.

 Following an Agile method like Scrum is a good way of improving your chances of project success.
 It's what I almost always do if I'm in charge of delivering a software development project.

 And Scrum works best when it's combined with XP engineering practices.
-Some form of automated test coverage, continuous integration and continuous delivery.
+For software development, it's not really going to work at all unless it's combined with some form of automated test coverage.
+And then on top of that you probably also need continuous integration and continuous delivery.

 And if you haven't done this before as a team, you are going to need some outside help.
 It is really hard just to learn it from books.
 Bringing in an Agile coach, somebody who has done it before will seriously improve your chances of success.

 But unfortunately, this isn't enough either.
 You need to do more than this if your project has any realistic chance of doing well.
 You need to develop the ability see things from different points of view.
 And, having developed that ability, you need to be able to act, and help and inspire others to act on what you see.

 OK, I think it's time for a real example of what I'm talking about.
 In the next chapter, I talk about pirate ships and "agreed activity".
-I talk about how you need to be able to notice when you and your team are agreeing to ignore the big issues and just keep repeatedly doing something simple and safe.
+I talk about how you need to notice when you and your team are agreeing to ignore the big issues.
+You need to spot when you are all repeatedly doing something simple and safe, because in the end this can be very dangerous.

 I talk about how you need to stop your team mopping the decks.
 Rather you need to help them to look at the horizon and face the approaching pirate ship.